- Dog and animal management

 Eligible purposes

-The grant is for operating costs for projects, new initiatives improvements or expansions to existing community and/or affordable housing programmes using proven existing models.
-Funding is not to be used for capital assets.
+The grant is for reasonable project related operating costs for new initiatives, improvements or expansions to existing community and/or affordable housing programmes using proven existing models.
+Funding is not to be used for capital projects.
 Eligible purposes might include (but are not limited to):

 - trials and pilot programmes using proven existing community and/or affordable housing models